Correction of data

 Corrections of declared data

 However, the correction must always be reported if an incorrect VAT registration number has been given or if arrivals have been declared as dispatches and vice versa.
-In such cases the incorrect goods item must be deleted and the correct data must be submitted in a new declaration.
-A correction must also always be reported if the wrong statistical period has been reported, or if an entire goods item must be removed, for example if it belongs to external trade and must be customs cleared.
+In such cases, the incorrect goods item must be deleted and the correct data must be submitted in a new declaration.
+A correction must also always be reported if the wrong statistical period has been reported, or if an entire goods item must be removed, for example if it belongs to external trade and must undergo customs clearance.

 As a rule, minor credit notes or supplementary invoices relating to deliveries of goods are not observed as corrections.
 Compensations in connection with return goods, however, are noted, but they are not declared afterwards as corrections, but as regular data to be declared, using transaction code 21.

 Corrections of statistical data are always registered in the data on a specific commodity code.
-Therefore long-term changes, for example annual discounts, can only be considered restrictedly (for example when there is only one commodity code).
+Therefore long-term changes, for example annual discounts, can only be considered in a restricted way (for example when there is only one commodity code).
 If a financial compensation (goods are not returned, and no compensating goods are sent) covers the value of the whole goods item, the correction should not be made at all.
 Also, negative figures cannot be declared.

 The Finnish company FI buys goods worth 10 000 euros from the Estonian company EE.
 The goods are invoiced and delivered to Finland in March.
 Some of the goods have been damaged.
 The goods are not returned, but in May the Estonian company EE sends a separate 2 000 euro credit note.